Why is addressing gum disease important?

 The Bass toothbrush differs from most toothbrushes in two ways:

 1. The bristles of a Bass toothbrush are more spaced out, and there are fewer bristles on the brush head.
 What Dr. Bass found was that most toothbrushes had far too many bristles to wiggle effectively between the teeth and down into the gum line.
-So, he created a brush with fewer bristles that allows the brush to get down where the bad bugs thrive and remove any bacteria.
-The same is true today as most conventional toothbrushes have too many bristles to use the Bass brushing technique.
+So, he created a brush with fewer bristles that allows the brush to get down where the thug bugs thrive and disrupt their colonizing efforts.
+The same is true today as most conventional toothbrushes have too many bristles to use the Bass brushing technique effectively.

 2. The second way the Bass toothbrush differs from other toothbrushes is that the bristle tips of the Bass brush are rounded, polished and very smooth.
 See the photos below to compare the rounded bristle tips of the Bass toothbrush and the jagged, rough-cut tips of many other toothbrushes.